BKinya/Android-FAQ/README.md

 With Kotlin as the first-class language for Android development, new Android development tools and content such as Jetpack libraries and training content are designed in Kotlin.
 For instance, Jetpack Compose, compiler plugin support, and multiplatform projects.

 Therefore, if you're considering Android Development, I'd encourage learning Kotlin.
+Here are links you could learn Kotlin: [Learning Materials | Docs](https://kotlinlang.org/docs/learning-materials-overview.html) and [Learn Kotlin by Doing | Jetbrains](https://www.jetbrains.com/pages/academy/kotlin/)

 Also, Kotlin is cross-platform.
 It can be used in Android development, server-side and Kotlin multi-platform.
 Check the docs for more: [Kotlin Docs](https://kotlinlang.org)